tangshuang/databaxe/README.md

 **callback(data, params, options)**

-Callback function when request successfully from backend data api, and new data is put into database.
+Callback function when request successfully from backend data api, and new data is put into store.

 - data: new data from api
 - params: interpolations for url